heesangbb/playback-time-calculator-extension/README.md

 ## Caution:

-If there are more than 100 videos in the playlist, scroll down and it will be counted again when loading is complete.
+If there are more than 100 videos in the playlist, scroll down and it will be counted again when loading is complete. - youtube

 ## TODO